mrfdev/Boosters/README.md

 - `booster-state.yml`
   Automatically managed runtime state for tracked boosters.

+The expected folder layout is:

+- `plugins/1MB-Boosters/config.yml`
+- `plugins/1MB-Boosters/booster-state.yml`

+If you upgrade from an older release that used `plugins/Boosters/` or `plugins/boosters/`, this build attempts to migrate that data folder on startup.

 ## Build notes

 - Gradle targets Java `25`.
 - The plugin is compiled against `io.papermc.paper:paper-api:1.21.11-R0.1-SNAPSHOT`.
+- Current release metadata: version `1.2.1`, build `023`.
 - PlaceholderAPI support is included as an optional dependency and is intended to work with newer PlaceholderAPI builds, including the `2.12.3-DEV-265` line you referenced for your server.

 ## Credits